 Oriental Shorthair is a small to medium size kitty, with males weighing 3-5kg and females weighing 2-4kg.
 They are an elegant, sleek feline with long, slender body and massive, flaring ears and almond eyes.
 They have a glossy, fine coat in colors blue, cinnamon, chestnut, cream, fawn, ebony, lavender, white and red.
-In one litter, you can find both shorthair or longhair Oriental Shorthair, though the longhair one is quite unusual and thus is the rarest of its kind.
+In one litter, you can find both shorthair or longhair Oriental Shorthair, although the longhair is quite unusual and thus is the rarest of its kind.

 Oriental Shorthair is a playful and energetic breed with a vivacious demeanor, a purrfect feline friend for those who seek for an ever active company.
 They love people and can easily attach to a human.
-Once you show care to them, you will notice these shorthaired cats instant change in behaviour as they do things with the sheer intention to please you a.k.a they turn into an attention-seeker and will act ‘accordingly’ with all their might until you addressed their royally acknowledge-able presence
+Once you show care to them, you will notice these shorthaired cats instant change in behaviour as they do things with the sheer intention to please you (a.k.a they turn into an attention-seeker), and will act ‘accordingly’ with all their might until you addressed their royally acknowledge-able presence.

-Oriental Shorthair is a very healthy breed and can live more than 15 years.
+Generally, Oriental Shorthair is a very healthy breed and can live more than 15 years.

 18. Pixie Bob (Shorthaired cat)